John Humphrys: Career at the BBC

-Humphrys joined the BBC later in 1966 as the district reporter for Liverpool and the Northwest, where he reported on the dock strikes of that time, sometimes for the national news.
-He then worked as a foreign correspondent, initially having to go abroad and leave his family for six to nine-month periods at a time when his children were still young and growing up.
+Humphrys joined the BBC later in 1966 as the district reporter for Liverpool and the north-west, where he reported on the dock strikes of that time, sometimes for the national news.
+He then worked as a foreign correspondent, initially having to go abroad and leave his family for six-to-nine-month periods at a time when his children were still young and growing up.
 Later he took his family with him to the United States and South Africa where he was sent to open a news bureau.
-He reported the resignation of president Richard Nixon in 1974 on television by satellite from the United States, the execution of Gary Gilmore in 1977, and later, when based in South Africa, he reported on the end of Rhodesia and the creation of the new nation of Zimbabwe.
+He reported the resignation of president Richard Nixon in 1974 on television by satellite from the United States, and the execution of Gary Gilmore in 1977; later, when based in South Africa, he reported on the end of Rhodesia and the creation of the new nation of Zimbabwe.
 Humphrys became disillusioned with living in hotels and life on-the-road as a foreign correspondent, and returned to London in 1980 to take up the post of BBC Diplomatic Correspondent.

 In 1981, he became the main presenter of the BBC's flagship Nine O'Clock News.
 This appointment marked a change in the BBC's approach to news broadcasting.
 With the appointment of Humphrys and John Simpson, the presenters of the news became part of the process of preparing the broadcast, rather than just reading a prepared script as with previous presenters.
 In addition to this, Humphrys also briefly read the midweek classified football results.
 Humphrys began presenting Today in January 1987, joining Brian Redhead.
 He still made occasional appearances fronting BBC Television news bulletins in the 1990s.
 During the 1991 Gulf War, he was a volunteer presenter on the BBC Radio 4 News FM service.

 From 1993, he presented the weekly On The Record political TV show until its demise in 2002.
 He was the subject of This Is Your Life in January 2001 when he was surprised by Michael Aspel while presenting an edition of On The Record at the BBC Television Centre.
 He also appeared on Series 1 Episode 5 of Da Ali G Show, which aired on 28 April 2000.

 Humphrys has also presented Panorama and was the presenter of the revived version of the game show Mastermind between 2003 and 2021.
 He became the programme's fourth regular host, succeeding Magnus Magnusson, Peter Snow and Clive Anderson.

 Humphrys is an agnostic, but has said that he has a curiosity to test his agnosticism and challenge established religions to see if they can restore his childhood belief in God.
-In 2006, he presented a BBC Radio 4 programme, titled Humphrys in Search of God where he spoke to leading British authorities on Christianity, Judaism and Islam to try to restore his faith.
+In 2006, he presented a BBC Radio 4 programme, titled Humphrys in Search of God, in which he spoke to leading British authorities on Christianity, Judaism and Islam in order to try to restore his faith.